 The Faculty of this University is constituted by, and receives its mandate from, the Augsburg University Corporation through the Board of Regents.

-Owing to the manner of its constitution and the origin of its mandate the Faculty is subject to the statement of purpose in the Amended Articles of Incorporation of Augsburg University viz. "to maintain a Christian College of Liberal Arts offering to young men and women a higher education, including regular instruction in the Christian religion, as preparation for theological study and as preparation for Christian service in lay vocations," and to the statement of purpose in the Restated Bylaws of Augsburg University, viz. "to provide higher education in harmony with the Christian faith as understood in the Evangelical Lutheran Church in America."
+Owing to the manner of its constitution and the origin of its mandate the Faculty is subject to the statement of purpose in the Revised Articles of Incorporation of Augsburg University, “Augsburg University educates students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.
+The Augsburg experience is supported by an engaged community that is committed to intentional diversity in its life and work.
+An Augsburg education is defined by excellence in the liberal arts and professional studies, guided by the faith and values of the Lutheran church, and shaped by its urban and global settings.”

-Mindful of the status and dignity of the teaching profession and conscious of the responsibility laid upon them as the architects and executors of Augsburg's academic program, the members of the Faculty reserve to the Faculty the right to decide on all matters pertaining specifically to the academic program of the University, subject only to the approval of the Board of Regents, as laid down in the Restated Bylaws of Augsburg University.
+Mindful of the status and dignity of the teaching profession and conscious of the responsibility laid upon them as the architects and executors of Augsburg's academic program, the members of the Voting Faculty reserve to the Faculty the right to decide on all matters pertaining specifically to the academic program of the University, subject only to the approval of the Board of Regents, as laid down in the Restated Bylaws of Augsburg University, Article IV.
+“The Faculty of the University shall, with the approval of the Board of Regents, establish the departments of instruction and programs of study, determine the requirements for admission and for graduation, and determine candidates for academic degrees.
+Diplomas given in evidence of degrees conferred shall be signed by the President of the University and Chair of the Board of Regents.
+The Faculty shall, with the approval of the Board, adopt a constitution which shall establish rules and regulations for the operation of the educational program of the University.”
+For purposes of this document, the phrase “academic program” is equivalent to “educational program” as is used in the Articles of Incorporation and Bylaws.

-8.1 Article I. The Purpose
+8.2 Article I. The Purpose

-The Faculty of Augsburg University will organize, direct, and carry out the academic program consistent with liberal arts objectives and high academic standards and leading to such degrees as the Faculty together with the Board of Regents may choose to grant.
+The Faculty will develop, organize, teach, and assess educational programs that are consistent with Augsburg’s mission, identity, and commitment to high academic quality in liberal arts and professional studies programs.

-The degrees granted by Augsburg University will be the Bachelor of Arts, the Bachelor of Science, the Bachelor of Music, the Master of Arts in Leadership, the Master of Arts in Education-Leadership, and the Master of Social Work.

-8.2 Article II.
+8.3 Article II.
 Membership and Voting Rights

-"The Faculty of the University shall consist of the President, the officers of the administration, members of the faculty with rank of instructor or above, and such others as the Board of Regents may designate" (from Article IV of the Restated Bylaws of Augsburg University).
+The University Faculty shall consist of the members holding faculty appointments, the President, the Chief Academic Officer, the academic deans, the University Pastor, and full-time librarians (from Article IV of the Restated Bylaws of Augsburg University).
+Academic deans oversee the supervision of academic departments and programs.

-The voting membership of the Faculty will include all full-time members of the Faculty holding the rank of professor, associate professor, assistant professor or instructor.
-It will include the officers of the administration, the Vice President of Academic Affairs and Dean of the College, the Vice President of Student Affairs, the University Pastor, the Registrar, and the full-time librarians.
+The voting membership of the University Faculty, referred to as Voting Faculty, will include: 1) all full-time tenure-track faculty, 2) full-time non-tenure track special appointments as described in Section 6.1.2.C, 3) the President, 4) the Chief Academic Officer, 5) the academic deans, 6) the University Pastor, and 7) full-time librarians.
 Tenured faculty who are in phased retirement may also vote.
+All faculty members not mentioned above may deliberate with the Voting Faculty but shall not vote.

-On the basis of these criteria the Dean of the College will prepare annually a list of faculty members who will have voting privileges.
+On the basis of these criteria the Chief Academic Officer will prepare annually a list of faculty members who will have voting privileges.
+This list will be delivered to the Faculty Senate President and Parliamentarian and made available to all faculty before the first faculty meeting each year.

-All members of the Faculty will have the right to speak at faculty meetings, to serve on committees, and to participate in academic processions.
-The Faculty may invite others to attend meetings of the Faculty and/or of its committees, either on occasion or on an annual basis.
+All members of the University Faculty will have the right to speak at faculty meetings and to participate in academic processions.
+The Voting Faculty have the right to speak and vote at faculty meetings and on the faculty committees on which they serve.
+The University Faculty may invite others to attend meetings of the Faculty and/or of its committees, either on occasion or on an annual basis.